 There are a number of nutritional supplements out there, Life's Abundance even sells them, but we have never used them and don't believe they are necessary if your dog is fed a super-premium food, like the Life's Abundance.
 However, please discuss this topic with your vet and always follow your vet's instructions.
 If you do choose to use a supplement, we recommend that you do stick with the ones that Life's Abundance sells as these are made to work with their food.
 Otherwise you may be giving your puppy/dog too much of something which could potentially be harmful rather than helpful.

 What About Giving My Puppy Treats?

-Using treats while training your puppy usually will help him/her want to learn quickly, however be careful not to feed too many as they can cause stomach and possibly diarrhea. his/her stomach will get stronger as he/she grows, but while young, use them sparingly.
+Using treats while training your puppy usually will help him/her want to learn quickly, however be careful not to feed too many as they can cause stomach upset and possibly diarrhea.
+His/her stomach will get stronger as he/she grows, but while young, use them sparingly.
 You can even just use their regular dog food or a single ingredient meat such a small pieces or chicken or hamburger, etc. If you do choose to give a commercial treat, we strongly suggest only using a high quality treat, such as the ones available from Life's Abundance.